Berea-College-CSC-226/p01-final-project-nahom-and-naod/README.md

 -> To help up with game logic especially cameral logic where the character stays the same place and other world things move.
 -> To deal with gravity logic when mario jumps, that was confusing to implement hence it helped https://www.pygame.org/docs/ Pygame documentation to understand the most of the methods
-https://supermarioplay.com/fullscreen supermario game for reference, it helped us see what we are working with and understand how to clone it better
+https://supermarioplay.com/fullscreen Supermario game for reference, it helped us see what we are working with and understand how to clone it better

 ---